aquibtahyat/twitter-clone/README.md

 # Twitter-Clone

-A clone app with multiple functionalities like Login, Signup, Authentication, Tweet, Image Tweets, links, hashtags etc similar to the Social Media site Twitter
+A clone app with multiple functionalities like Login, Signup, Authentication, Tweet, Image Tweets, identifying links and hashtags etc similar to the Social Media site Twitter

 ## Technologies